chiehpower/Gitlab-CI-For-Deep-Learning/README.md

-# Gitlab Pipeline
+# GitLab CI Pipeline For Deep Learning

 ## Introduction

-**Workflow:**
+Using CI mechanism can highly reduce developers' time that it can achieve building code, generating files, and testing your codes.

+In this repository, I will demonstrate how to do it from scratch and take it on deep learning domain.

+To avoid a beginner feeling that is a high learning threshold, I will introduce its workflow and some concepts that will make you more familiar with it.

+**The workflow of manipulating CI:**

-1. Mainly we can separate two parts that first part is creating runner and set up runner.
+Mainly we can separate two parts:

+1. first part is creating runner and set up runner.
-2. Second part is to write the CI script like defining your testing workflow.
+2. Second part is to write the CI script like defining your testing / building workflow.

-**Note:**
+**\* runner**: like a machine, like a people, like an executor, like a worker.

+**Notes:**

 1. Gitlab server and Gitlab runner can be set in different devices.
-2. Gitlab runner can support various OS versions including Linux, MacOS, WIN, etc. [Documents](https://docs.gitlab.com/runner/install/)
+2. Gitlab runner can support various OS versions including Linux, MacOS, WIN, etc. It depends on your purpose.
+[Documents](https://docs.gitlab.com/runner/install/)
-3. If my device is using linux, you can only use linux runner and you cannot use WIN runner.
+3. Suppose the OS of your device is Linux, you can only deploy linux runner on your device and you cannot deploy the Windows runner.
-4. Use `tags` to control the runner.
+4. We can create a lot of runners, and we use `tags` to control the runner.
+Each runner can only do one thing at the same time; hence, if you have many tasks or repositories, it is better if you can make more runners.
-5. Shared runner can use on different repositories but Specific runner can only use the one repository.
+5. Shared runner can use on different repositories, but Specific runner can only use on one repository.

+# Getting Started

+- Simple steps : The purpose is to let you complete once CI process including creating a runner and test it by this runner.
+It is very simple.
+- Advanced CI Rule Mechanism: To set only using CI in the specific branch.
+We won't own only one branch in a majority of situations for AI developments.
+- Connect build and test stages: How to connect multi-stages during CI mechanism and export the files from CI stages.
+- Enable GPU in docker containers during CI testing for deep learning

 ## Simple Steps